Ajut10/PalmMindTask/README.md

-# User Management API Documentation
+# User Management and Chat API Documentation

 This is a RESTful API for user management with authentication and authorization features.